 Prior to his M.S. studies, 1989-1995, he worked with software engineering for technical and high availability systems in the industry.
 After his PhD, 2007-2013, he worked as research scientist and project manager at Siemens Corporation, Corporate Research, in Princeton, N.J., U.S.A., where his work included medical visualization tools and rigorous quality management.
 He had the role as technical lead for several R&D projects.
 He has published over 40 peer-reviewed academic papers and contributed with seven patents.
 A complete list of publications and patents can be found at Google Scholar.

 Dr. Ljung joined the Media and Information Technology (MIT) division in October 2013 and holds a faculty position as senior lecturer and is the head of the immersive visualization group.
-He is also the director of C-research, a center that coordinates research in visualization and the use of visualization in research with Norrköping Visualization Center C, of which C-research is a member and there represents Linköping University.
+He is also a former director of C-research, a center that coordinates research in visualization and the use of visualization in research with Norrköping Visualization Center C, of which C-research is a member and there represents Linköping University.

 His main research interest is large-scale visualization technologies, software design, and software architectures for visualization and visual analytics.
 He has worked extensively with direct volume rendering and transfer function design.